For Kings, Monks, Saints & Pilgrims, this was the only key & door to Tuscany

 Known as Ponte di San Francesco di Sopra

-Spanning the river Verde with four stone arches, this was one of the principal entrances into the city heading in the direction of Piacenza.
+Spanning the river Verde with four stone arches, this was one of the principal entrances into the city when coming from the direction of Piacenza.
 Originally built of wood, this bridge dates back to the 1300’s, however over the course of the years, it was many times rebuilt due to continuous damage by floods and sieges.

 Ponte and Tower del Casotto